OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/csharp/README.md

 This feature shown in this sample is in Public Developer Preview and is supported in desktop and mobile.

+> NOTE: Adaptive Card tabs will be deprecated in the new Microsoft Teams.
+It's recommended to rebuild the tab as a web-based tab if using adaptive card tabs.

 ## Included Features
 * Tabs
 * Adaptive Cards (in tabs)